SambitAcharya/Mini-Projects/README.md

 **8) Decode The SMS**

 An application to decode an SMS message into a message which a normal person without the knowledge of these abbreviations can read and understand.
-Currently the scraper file is complete and all the popular SMS language and their meaning have been scraped of a popular website.
+The scraper file is complete and all the popular SMS language and their meaning have been scraped of a popular website.
+From this file, a dictionary has been created which is going to be used for decoding.

 **9) Message Encryption And Decryption**